L2G/timezone-ii/README.md

 ### timezone-ii::rhel

 This changes the timezone on RedHat Enterprise Linux (RHEL) and RHEL-family platforms such as CentOS.
+It is intended only for versions prior to 7.0, but should the recipe be called on a system with version 7.0 or newer, it will automatically include the "timezone-ii::rhel7" recipe and do nothing else.

-It updates the `/etc/sysconfig/clock` file with the value of the `tz` attribute, then calls `tzdata-update` (if available) to change the timezone.
+This recipe updates the `/etc/sysconfig/clock` file with the value of the `tz` attribute, then calls `tzdata-update` (if available) to change the timezone.
 All node attributes other than `tz` are ignored.

+### timezone-ii::rhel7

+This changes the timezone on EL 7 platforms by calling `timedatectl set-timezone` with the value of `tz`.

+Only the `tz` attribute is used; all others are ignored.

 Contributing
 ------------